gmail unsubscribeemail managementproductivity

 • Keep your primary email clean and professional

-• Check secondary email weekly or monthly only
+• Check the secondary email weekly or monthly only

 3. Actively uncheck "Send me promotional emails" during checkout: